-- 1. Must participate in the Florida Medical Schools Quality Network - 2.
-The state and participating providers will provide assurance that LIP claims include only costs associated with UC through the provider's charity care program and that meets the principles of the HFMA. - 3.
+- i.
+Must participate in the Florida Medical Schools Quality Network. - ii.
+The state and participating providers will provide assurance that LIP claims include only costs associated with UC through the provider's charity care program and that adheres to the principles of the HFMA - iii.
 Participating providers must be enrolled Medicaid providers and have a minimum of 1 percent Medicaid utilization.
 The state will review data submitted by the participating providers to determine the percentage of Medicaid utilization.

 c.
-Federally Qualified Health Centers and Rural Health Clinics
+Federally Qualified Health Centers and Rural Health Clinics d.
+Community Behavioral Health Providers